 February is both Gum Disease Awareness Month and National Children’s Dental Health Month.
 With these two important campaigns overlapping in February, this month presents the perfect opportunity to discuss the importance of prioritizing moms’ oral health, as well as their children’s.

 Let’s face it: Moms focus more on their kids’ health and well-being than their own.
-However, the implications of a mom not taking care of her oral health are significant.
+However, the implications of a mom not taking care of her oral health with the Dentist In Boynton Beach are significant.
 Gum disease often serves as a harbinger of other health problems for adults, which can include cancer, heart disease, and diabetes among others.